Bengal1/Simple-Transformer/README.md

 For reference, the original Transformer models reported by Vaswani et al. (2017) were trained on the WMT 2014 dataset, which includes roughly 36 million sentence pairs, with a test set of about 3,000 sentences.
 In that setup, the Base model achieved a BLEU score of 38.1 and the Big model reached 41.0.
 While the paper also reports a Big Ensemble model achieving 41.8, ensembles are not within the scope of our comparison. <br/>
 By focusing on a smaller dataset, we establish a fair baseline for translation quality under data-limited conditions, highlighting the impact of training scale rather than architectural differences.

 Our model differs from the original Transformer in several key aspects.
 We train a single-model Transformer on IWSLT14 for ***** epochs on a single NVIDIA A100-SXM4-40GB GPU (Google Colab environment).
 We apply weight decay for regularization and use a batch size of 16 with 16 gradient accumulation steps, resulting in an effective batch size of 256.
-These adjustments help stabilize training and improve generalization on the smaller dataset, while other architectural details such as the number of layers, embedding dimensions, and attention heads, remain consistent with the original paper.
+These adjustments help stabilize training and improve generalization on the smaller dataset, while other architectural details such as the number of layers, embedding dimensions, attention heads and Xavier weight initialization remain consistent with the original paper.

 ## Evaluation
 The model performances are evaluated by two primary metrics *Loss* (training, validation & test) and *BLEU*.<br/>